Owez/yark/api/README.md

 ### GET `/archive/:id`

-This route lets you get meta-infromation about an existing archive, including the length of video/livestream/shorts lists.
+This route lets you get meta-infromation about an existing archive.
 To use it, just put the known id of the archive you're trying to get:

 ```jsonc
 {